Live game

 Long-press any player tile to open the Player actions sheet:

-• Lock to field — the player is never subbed out.
+• Lock to area (football only): the player is never subbed out.
 Good for a player who needs extra game time.

-• Lock to zone — the player can rotate off temporarily but always returns to the same zone.
+• Lock to position: the player can rotate off temporarily but always returns to the same position.
+For netball this presents as "Keep at position next break".

-• Lend to opposition — marks the player as lent (common in U10s when numbers are uneven).
+• Lend to opposition: marks the player as lent (common in junior teams when numbers are uneven).
 Shows a LENT badge.
 Loan minutes are tracked separately.
 Tap Bring back to return them.

 ℹ️